For Azul S.A. [AZUL], Analyst sees a rise to $25. What next?

 AZUL Stock Performance Analysis:

 Azul S.A.
-[AZUL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.00.
-With this latest performance, AZUL shares gained by 2.89% in over the last four-week period, additionally sinking by -32.94% over the last 6 months – not to mention a drop of -34.09% in the past year of trading.
+[AZUL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.46.
+With this latest performance, AZUL shares dropped by -13.82% in over the last four-week period, additionally sinking by -34.97% over the last 6 months – not to mention a drop of -30.50% in the past year of trading.

 Insight into Azul S.A.
 Fundamentals: